jlxip/RealDRAM/README.md

 When a byte is written for the first time, it starts rotting.
 Bytes that are not touched in runtime (such as the binary when loaded) do not suffer from the loss, neither read bytes do, so the origin of a NAND-OTHER does not necessarily rot.

 Even if only a bit has been changed, the whole byte starts to rot.
+However, it's only necessary to change one bit to refresh a whole byte.

 To refresh a bit or a byte, the naive approach could be to NAND it twice.
 Better than that, one could NAND it with an origin which is known to be `1`.